Vauxoo/addons-vauxoo/stock_by_warehouse_sale/README.rst

 -----------------

-Developers can inherit this module as a fast way to get product availability by warehouse in other views with simply add a related field.
+Developers can inherit this module as a fast way to get product availability by warehouse in other views, by simply adding a related field.

 Notes:
 ------

-This module need to be working with variants and with multiple warehouse management properly configured
+This module rely on variants and multiple warehouse management properly configured

 Maintainer